zoltanradics/forecastly/README.md

 #### Backend

 The backend is written in Javascript ES2015+, built with ExpressJS.
 I created the backend from scratch, so I haven't used any scaffolding tool.
 I like those tools but they usually comes with complexity which was not needed for this case and also kept the dependencies on the minimum.
+The backend have been deployed to Firebase Cloud functions this is where the demo runs.
 The backend uses 3 external APIs:

 - IpAPI to identify user's location by IP address
 - DarkSky API to get weather data by location (this was recommended in the assignment description by you)